31 Different Types of Moths in Maryland

 It has a rust-colored body with white and black bands along its back.

-It is usually seen during the spring and summer months when it is actively searching for food sources, such as nectar.
+It is usually seen during the spring and summer when it actively searches for food sources, such as nectar.

 This type of moth is not a pest but a beneficial insect as it helps pollinate flowers in the area.